Sneakers (song)

 "Sneakers" is a song recorded by South Korean girl group Itzy.
 It was released on July 15, 2022, by JYP Entertainment and Republic Records, as the lead single for their fifth extended play Checkmate.
 Both Korean and English versions of the song were included in the extended play.
 The electro-pop track was written and produced by Didrik Thott, Jessica Pierpoint, Sebastian Thott, Friday, and Ogi (Galactika).
 An accompanying music video was released alongside the single on YouTube featuring a royal concept.

-Commercially, "Sneakers" peaked at number five on the Circle Digital Chart, becoming Itzy's highest-charting single since "Dalla Dalla" in 2019 and the group's second top-five entry on the chart.
+Commercially, "Sneakers" peaked at number five on the Circle Digital Chart, becoming Itzy's highest-charting single since "Dalla Dalla" (2019) and their sixth top-ten entry on the chart.
 The song also peaked at number one on Billboard's South Korea Songs chart.
 Following its release, Itzy promoted the song with live performances on several South Korean music television programs and amassed three music show trophies.

 Background and release

 On June 2, 2022, JYP Entertainment announced that Itzy would be releasing their fifth Korean extended play titled Checkmate on July 15, after nearly nine months since their last release Crazy in Love with "Sneakers" announced as the lead single.
 On June 13, the group teaser photo was released.
 On July 11, a highlight medley teaser video was released.
 On July 12, the music video teaser was released.
-The song along with the music video was released on July 15.
+The song, along with the music video, was released on July 15.

+On August 9, 2023, JYP Entertainment announced that Itzy's album Ringo would be released on October 18 of the same year, featuring a Japanese version of the song "Sneakers".

 Composition

 The song was written by Friday (Galactika), OGI (Galactika), Didrik Thott and Jessica Pierpoint and composed by Didrik Thott, Jessica Pierpoint and Sebastian Thott and arranged by Sebastian Thott.
 The English version was written by Friday (Galactika), OGI (Galactika), Didrik Thott and Jessica Pierpoint and Sophia Pae.
 "Sneakers" is written in both English and Korean and is composed in the key of G major, with a tempo of 120 beats per minute.
-Lyrically, it tells the listeners to run farther together to the moment you feel most free, wearing the sneakers that make you feel good.
+Lyrically, it tells the listeners to run farther together to the moment they feel most free, wearing the sneakers that make them feel good.
 Rolling Stone India wrote that "Itzy's "Sneakers" undoubtedly serves as an additional chapter in the group’s growing discography, which shares stories of living life without being force-fitted into a mold".

 Music video

 Background

-On 12 July, a 20-second teaser clip was released.
-Again on 13 July, a 15-second teaser clip was also released.
+On July 12, 2022 a 20-second teaser clip was released.
+Again on July 13, a 15-second teaser clip was also released.
 Both clips reached more than 7 million views before the release.
-The accompanying music video was released on JYP Entertainment's YouTube channel on July 15, 2022 coinciding the album's release.
+The accompanying music video was released on JYP Entertainment's YouTube channel on July 15, coinciding the album's release.